jedi4ever/veewee/README.md

+# Note: the veewee03 branch has been merged to master

+Maintaining two branches with complete different structures isn't fun.
+So.....
+I merged the two.

+Veewee03 will bring:

+- kvm and vmware fusion support -
+- veewee as a standalone tool tool if you don't use virtualbox,vagrant
+- postinstall scripts can now be toggle with --include and --exclude

+Caveat: it's functional but not as polished as the previous version.
+But I'm sure with your help this won't take long.

+My apologies for all the pull request to the previous version that will not be merged automatically.
+I'm focusing more on get this version stable and will incorporate the ideas later (some already are)

+---

 **VeeWee:** the tool to easily build vagrant base boxes Vagrant is a great tool to test new things or changes in a virtual machine(Virtualbox) using either chef or puppet.
 The first step is to download an existing 'base box'.
 I believe this scares a lot of people as they don't know who or how this box was build.
 Therefore lots of people end up first building their own base box to use with vagrant.